-Entering a totally different world from outer space, is the world under the sea.
+Entering a totally different world from outer space is the world under the sea.
 There’s an abundance of things to draw here, be it corals, algae, crabs, sea horses, different kinds of fish, and other sea creatures.
 Just like the previous idea, a visit to a marine park or aquarium might help give your kids ideas about lives under the sea.

 18. A world of their own

-Kids are full of imaginations and creativity.
+Kids are full of imagination and creativity.
 Dig into your kids’ imaginary world by encouraging them to paint it.
 Maybe they’re thinking of trees that produce candies, or machines that create robots, or chocolate waterfalls.
 The possibilities are endless, and you might be blown away by your kids’ imaginations.

 19. The dream vacation

 Ask your kids about their dream vacation.
 Where would they like to go, and what sort of activity would they do?
-Encourage them to create their dream vacations on a paper.
+Encourage them to create their dream vacations on paper.

 20. I want to be…